qidi-community/Plus4-Wiki/content/system-tuning/README.md

 - `xindi` is Qidi's UI interface driving daemon that is responsible for converting clicks on the printer screen into Klipper actions, as well as driving USB storage, networking, and firmware updates
 - `mjpg_streamer` is the video streaming encoding daemon that provides a video stream to monitor the current print
 - `nginx` is the Web Server daemon that hosts the FluiddUI Web Interface service that slicers and a web browser can interact with
+- `moonraker` is the API process that acts as an intermediary between Klipper and Web UI's such as Fluidd or Mainsail

 Unfortunately the above processes can sometimes get in the way of Klipper, and cause CPU stuttering that is bad enough to cause Host CPU Timer Too Close errors